 Multi-agency working is essential when children are absent from school and potentially at greater risk of harm.
 This includes liaising with social workers where a child is on a child in need or child protection plan or is looked after by the local authority.
-P45 of KCSIE provides the following recommendations Guidance on school attendance 'Working together to improve school attendance' including information on how schools should work with local authority children's services where school absence indicates safeguarding concerns.
+P45 of KCSIE provides the following recommendations:

+Guidance on school attendance 'Working together to improve school attendance' including information on how schools should work with local authority children's services where school absence indicates safeguarding concerns.

-- Information regarding schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: Children Missing Education. - general information and advice for schools and colleges can be found in the Government's Missing Children and Adults Strategy.
+• Information regarding schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: Children Missing Education.